Ethan826/ethankent-dot-dev/content/posts/dependency_inversion.md

 Injection, and how it leads to a "Services and Providers" (or similar) architecture.

-These same ideas are implemented in a variety of frameworks.
+These same ideas exist in a variety of frameworks.
 For example, Nest.js and Angular use a runtime dependency-injection framework.
 I believe the JVM has a variety of runtime solutions.
 On the opposite end of the spectrum, tools like `fp-ts`'s Reader monad make this possible with type-level support at